Translational Infectious Disease Research Program

 Davis H, Brown R, Ashcraft D, Pankey G. 2020.
 In Vitro Synergy with Fosfomycin Plus Doxycycline Against Linezolid and Vancomycin-resistant Enterococcus faecium.
 J Global Antimicrob Resist.;22:78-83. https://doi.org/10.1016/j.jgar.2020.01.014

 Candida species are the fourth most common cause of health care-associated bloodstream infections in the US (2015), with Candida albicans predominating.
 However, at Ochsner since 2010, Candida glabrata has been the most common species.
-C. glabrata is more resistant to certain antifungals, creating a concern regarding appropriate therapy, because susceptibility studies are not routinely performed by the diagnostic microbiology laboratory.
+C. glabrata is more resistant to certain antifungals, creating a concern regarding appropriate therapy.
 The Infectious Disease research laboratory is performing antifungal susceptibility testing on these bloodstream isolates.
-Specific aims of the study include determining if there is a trend in Candida species being isolated more frequently from the blood and if any antifungal resistance is developing.
+Specific aims of the study include determining if there is a trend in Candida species isolated more frequently from the blood and if any antifungal resistance is developing.
 We will determine if there is any effect of the time of diagnosis and time of initial antifungal therapy on mortality of patients with Candida bloodstream infections.
 This study will provide useful information that may improve treatments for future patients.
 Synergy studies include fluconazole plus polymyxin B or doxycycline or tigecycline or caspofungin against C. glabrata; and fluconazole plus polymyxin B or trimethoprim-sulfamethoxazole against Candida auris.

 Hooper RW, Ashcraft DS, Pankey GA.
 2018.
 In vitro synergy with fluconazole plus doxycycline or tigecycline against clinical Candida glabrata isolates.
 Med Mycol.
 Mar:1-5. https://doi.org/10.1093/mmy/myy008